 The Studio Arts Program is looking to the future to prepare students for the digitally enhanced world by offering a range of classes in new media and creative technologies including digital photography, digital video and visual effects, digital painting and 3D animation and modeling.
 This program is specially addressed to students who aim to continue their education as artists at the graduate level.
 A required entry portfolio review determines acceptance into the program.

 This program prepares students for a career in graphic design by focusing on conceptual thinking, semiotics, and problem-solving tactics.
 The program demands individual creativity, teamwork skills and adaptability while preparing students to enter the job market with practical experience and a full, professionally reviewed portfolio.
 In order for students to be accepted into this program, they must pass a competitive portfolio review.

 Creative Technologies is a program that prepares students to become future leaders of many new artistic fields and industries.
 Students who graduate with a Creative Technologies BFA will go on to pursue careers spanning gaming, film, animation, motion graphics, video production, and fine arts.
 Some students will also pursue graduate programs in these fields.
 Creative Technologies classrooms are rigorous and focused.
 Students are provided with dedicated mentorship and guidance to develop their ideas, and our program has facilitated many ongoing collaborations between students and Virginia Tech faculty.
 Many Creative Technologies undergraduate students get paid to work on funded research projects.

 In addition, minors are available in five areas.
-Please review the minor checksheets
+Please review the minor checksheets for course requirements.